Richard-ZH-Yang/To-Do-List/README.md

 1 if only implement uncompleted task table, 2 if implement both uncompleted task table and completed task table in the future.

+Moreover, I would make ToDoListProgram only has one List of BasicList and BasicList only has one List of Task.
+When I first make this program, I was planning to separate the tasks into completed task and uncompleted task, but it is enough too only make the Task class has one field named isImportant.
+And I also planed to separate default list module and customized module.
+But it is really not necessary to have two lists of that.

-Finally, if I have more time, I would make a bidirectional association between TaskListEditor and Tool.
+To add more features, I would make a bidirectional association between TaskListEditor and Tool.
 I would create a feature for the current tool, which user could use the keyboard input like ENTER to keep using this tool.

+Finally, I would finish implementing the TaskEditor GUI to have the same feature as Console UI.
+In current stage, my GUI can only focus on one BasicList, but it should have contained a list of BasicList, and user could do operations about these lists.